stan-dev/cmdstanpy/docs/advi.rst

 ADVI approximates the variational objective function, the evidence lower bound or ELBO, using stochastic gradient ascent.
-The algorithm ascends these gradients using an adaptive stepsize sequence, which has one parameter ``eta``, which is adjusted during warmup.
+The algorithm ascends these gradients using an adaptive stepsize sequence that has one parameter ``eta`` which is adjusted during warmup.
 The number of draws used to approximate the ELBO is denoted by ``elbo_samples``.
 ADVI heuristically determines a rolling window over which it computes the average and the median change of the ELBO.